 Street trees are inspected regularly, with pruning works being carried out where necessary.
 London Plane and Limes trees are predominantly managed by pollarding on a three year cycle.

 The remaining ornamental street trees are maintained on a four yearly cycle.
-The programme of works for summer and winter 2015-16, 2016-17 and 2017-18 can be found in the attached files section below.
+The programme of works for summer and winter 2017-18 can be found in the attached files section below.

 Trees on council housing estates and gardens are managed by Homes for Haringey.
 Housing estates are inspected every four years and pruning works are carried out where necessary.